mantidproject/mantid/docs/source/techniques/SANS-Toml-v1.rst

 General Notes
 =============

-- Lengths are given in meters within TOML files, unlike previous legacy formats.
+- Lengths are *always* specified in meters within TOML files, unlike previous legacy formats.
+- Angles are specified in degrees.
+# David is this correct?

 Format Changes
 ==============